 What is a central vascular access device (CVAD)?

-A CVAD is a thin, flexible tube.
+A central vascular access device (CVAD) is a thin, flexible tube.
 It's also called a central line.
-It is used when a person needs to receive medicine, fluids, nutrients, or blood products for several weeks or more.
+It is used when a person needs to receive medicine, fluids, nutrients, or blood products for several weeks or longer.
 It's often placed in the neck, chest, or arm.

 Why is it used?